klassijs/klassijs-visual-validation/README.md

 - **Image Comparison**: Compares two images to detect visual differences.
 - **Regressions Detection**: Ideal for detecting UI regressions where layout or visual changes might affect the user interface.
 - **Easy Integration**: Simple to integrate into your test automation framework.
+- **Single Function Call**: Take screenshots and compare them in one operation.

 ## Installation